rohitcpp/rohitcpp/README.md

 # 👋 Hey, I'm Rohit More!

 Welcome to my GitHub!
 I'm a **developer and problem solver** focused on building purposeful apps.
-Currently working on a **Job Placement Platform** connecting talent with opportunity
+Currently working on a **Job Placement Platform** connecting talent with opportunity.

 ---